-We reported on several control deficiencies and made recommendations for improvement as part of the audit process for the council and pension fund and we have reported these to the audit committee in our reports.
+We reported on several control deficiencies and made recommendations for improvement as part of the audit process for the council and pension fund, and we have reported these to the audit committee in our reports.
 These recommendations are made under section 27(6) of the Local Audit and Accountability Act 2014 (commonly known as "written recommendations") as opposed to a statutory recommendation under Schedule 7.
 The council is establishing a process to track and report to the audit committee on implementation of external audit recommendations.
-We recommend the council populate the tracker with all recommendations made in our reports detailed on page 17 and equivalent list in our 2019/20 Annual Audit Letter (as recommendations made in reports in respect of the 2018/19 audit may not have been repeated in reports in respect of the audit for the subsequent year, in some cases, but may, nevertheless, remain pertinent).
+We recommend the council populate the tracker with all recommendations made in our reports detailed on page 16 and equivalent list in our 2018/19 Annual Audit Letter (as some recommendations were not repeated in the later year but may, nevertheless, remain pertinent).